-Little is known about John Tubman or his marriage to Harriet, including whether and how long they lived together.
+Little is known about John or his marriage to Harriet, including whether and how long they lived together.
 Any children they might have had would have been considered enslaved, since the mother’s status dictated that of any offspring.
 John declined to make the voyage on the Underground Railroad with Harriet, preferring to stay in Maryland with a new wife.

-In 1869, Harriet Tubman married a Civil War veteran named Nelson Davis.
+In 1869, Tubman married a Civil War veteran named Nelson Davis.
 In 1874, the couple adopted a baby girl named Gertie.

 Between 1850 and 1860, Tubman made 19 trips from the South to the North following the network known as the Underground Railroad.
-She guided more than 300 people, including her parents ad several siblings, from slavery to freedom, earning the nickname “Moses” for her leadership.
+She guided more than 300 people, including her parents and several siblings, from slavery to freedom, earning the nickname “Moses” for her leadership.

 Tubman first encountered the Underground Railroad when she used it to escape slavery herself in 1849.
 Following a bout of illness and the death of her owner, Tubman decided to escape slavery in Maryland for Philadelphia.
 She feared that her family would be further severed and was concerned for her own fate as a sickly slave of low economic value.

 Two of her brothers, Ben and Harry, accompanied her on September 17, 1849.
-However, after a notice was published in the Cambridge Democrat offering a $300 reward for the return of Araminta, Harry and Ben brothers had second thoughts and returned to the plantation.
-Harriet had no plans to remain in bondage.
+However, after a notice was published in the Cambridge Democrat offering a $300 reward for the return of Araminta, Harry and Ben had second thoughts and returned to the plantation.
+Tubman had no plans to remain in bondage.
 Seeing her brothers safely home, she soon set off alone for Pennsylvania.

 Making use of the Underground Railroad, Tubman traveled nearly 90 miles to Philadelphia.
 She crossed into the free state of Pennsylvania with a feeling of relief and awe, and recalled later: “When I found I had crossed that line, I looked at my hands to see if I was the same person.
 There was such a glory over everything; the sun came like gold through the trees, and over the fields, and I felt like I was in Heaven.”

 Rather than remaining in the safety of the North, Tubman made it her mission to rescue her family and others living in slavery via the Underground Railroad.
 In December 1850, Tubman received a warning that her niece Kessiah was going to be sold, along with her two young children.
-Kessiah’s husband, a free black man named John Bowley, made the winning bid for his wife at an auction in Baltimore.
+Kessiah’s husband, a free Black man named John Bowley, made the winning bid for his wife at an auction in Baltimore.
 Tubman then helped the entire family make the journey to Philadelphia.
 This was the first of many trips by Tubman.

 The dynamics of escaping slavery changed in 1850, with the passage of the Fugitive Slave Law.
-This law stated that escaped slaves could be captured in the North and returned to slavery, leading to the abduction of former slaves and free blacks living in Free States.
+This law stated that escaped slaves could be captured in the North and returned to slavery, leading to the abduction of former slaves and free Black people living in Free States.
 Law enforcement officials in the North were compelled to aid in the capture of slaves, regardless of their personal principles.